Windos/windos.github.io/_posts/2018-03-12-where-are-you.md

 [Jeffery Hicks](https://twitter.com/JeffHicks).

 It happens on the first Friday of every month, from 1PM Eastern US time.
-Officially it lasts for an hour, but there’s no need to cut off a conversation short.
+Officially it lasts for an hour, but there’s no need to cut a conversation short.

 It’s a great time to ask any questions, share what you’ve been working on, and